21 of Our Favorite Handy Hints for Every Room in Your Home

 Stop shrinking your sweaters!
 When you put a load of clothes into your washing machine, use a dry-erase marker to note on the lid which items should not go into the dryer.
 That way, whoever switches the load from the washing machine to the dryer will know which items to leave out for line drying.

-Make this simple-yet-useful computer shelf for your desk with a few pieces of scrap wood and a nail gun.
+Make this simple-yet-useful computer shelf for your office desk with a few pieces of scrap wood and a nail gun.
 We built the one shown with a 1 ft. x 2 ft. piece of plywood and two pieces of a 1×3 board cut to 12 in. lengths.
 Then we used a brad nailer to attach the plywood to the boards.
-Learn more DIY office hacks here!

 You could paint or stain the assembled piece to match your room décor or leave it as is for a purposefully unfinished look.
 The shelf will raise your computer screen to an ergonomic height, making it easier to see and more comfortable to work at your desk!